nrodri22/F1_Racing_Final_Position/README.md

 Data Cleanup and Prep

 Our data was pulled from a F1 dataset on Kaggle.
-This included 13 separate csvs on races from 1950 to 2017.
+This included 13 separate cvs files on races from 1950 to 2017.
 It included information on drivers, constructors, race results, circuits, pit stops, laps and much more.
 This data was merged and columns with inconsistent types were formatted.
 To better understand drivers and how they perform in races, featured engineering was used to create age and is_home columns.
 Age is the age of the drivers and is_home is whether or not the driver was racing in their home country.

 Data Features Explanations